dsschwarz/dsschwarz.github.io/visualprogrammingtool/index.md

 The tool is turing complete.
 Any program can be designed in it.
 However, it is not intended to support larger, complex programs.
 It's more of a 'programmer's playground'.

+A small prototype has been implemented to demonstrate the tool.
+It has the minimal amount of functionality required to allow the user to create and run simple programs.